coderefinery/data-visualization-python/content/matplotlib.md

 - Matplotlib is perhaps the most "standard" Python plotting library.
 - Many libraries build on top of Matplotlib.
 - MATLAB users will feel familiar.
-- Even if you choose to use another library (see above list), chances are high that you need to adapt a Matplotlib plot of somebody else.
+- Even if you choose to use another library, chances are high that you need to adapt a Matplotlib plot of somebody else.
 - Libraries that are built on top of Matplotlib may need knowledge of Matplotlib for custom adjustments.